-Ukraine's Zelenskyy: Any Russian Victory Could be Perilous
+Ukraine's Zelenskyy: Any Russian Victory Could Be Perilous

 "We can't lose the steps because the war is a pie — pieces of victories.
 Small victories, small steps," he said.

-Zelensky’s comments were an acknowledgement that losing the seven month-long battle for Bakhmut – the longest of the war thus far – would be more of a costly political defeat than a tactical one.
+Zelenskyy's comments were an acknowledgment that losing the 7-month-long battle for Bakhmut — the longest of the war thus far — would be more of a costly political defeat than a tactical one.

 He predicted that the pressure from a defeat in Bakhmut would come quickly — both from the international community and within his own country.
 "Our society will feel tired," he said.
 "Our society will push me to have compromise with them."